33 Representing Addition and Subtraction

 A little easier

-The teacher completes one thinkboard for a selected two-part bond of ten.
-Students use this as a model, repeating the teacher’s thinkboard, applying it to a different two-part bond of ten.
+The teacher completes one thinkboard for a selected two-part bond of five.
+Students use this as a model, repeating the teacher’s thinkboard, keeping the context the same, but change the numbers by using a different two-part bond of five.
+For example, change ‘2 and 3 fish’ to ‘1 and 4 fish’.

-Encourage students to share their thinkboards with each other so as students can build a repertoire of word stories and representations of the operation.
-Students can then adapt their friends’ examples by changing the nouns (eg cars for dogs) or the numbers (a different bond of 10).
+Once students are confident adapting the teacher’s example, students can share their thinkboards with each other so as students can build a repertoire of word stories and representations of the operation.
+Students can then adapt their peers’ examples by changing the nouns for the parts and whole (eg fish for cats) or the numbers (a different bond of 5).
 Changing the nouns is easier than changing the numbers.

 Assist students to understand the problem by instructing them them to act out of the equation before representing it with pictures and words.
 Students can act out the problem with: